ibm-cloud-docs/watson-knowledge-studio/tutorials-create-project.md

 ### About this task

-A workspace defines all of the resources that are required to create a machine learning annotator, including training documents, the type system, dictionaries, and annotations that are added by human annotators.
+A workspace defines all of the resources that are required to create a machine learning model, including training documents, the type system, dictionaries, and annotations that are added by human annotators.
 For more information about workspace creation, see [Creating a workspace](/docs/services/watson-knowledge-studio/create-project.html).

 ### Procedure